hsmyv/Laravel-API_Warehouse/README.md

 <p>I have created little warehouse management.
 But this project not only for Warehouse Management because I added some laravel packages and other trips and tricks which I have learned along doing internship.</p>

-I used some trips and tricks in this project..
+<p> I used some trips and tricks in this project..
 Working with API Clients: Postman
 API Auth with Sanctum
 Authorization: Spatie Permission